coldfumonkeh/foaas/README.md

       ...
     });

-    // Response is is UPPERCASE
+    // Response is in UPPERCASE
     foaas.awesome('Macklemore', {type: 'json', shoutcast: true}).then(function(data) {
       ...
     });

-    // Response is is UPPERCASE AND Spanish foaas.awesome('Macklemore', {type: 'json', shoutcast: true, i18n: 'es'}).then(function(data) {
+    // Response is in UPPERCASE AND Spanish foaas.awesome('Macklemore', {type: 'json', shoutcast: true, i18n: 'es'}).then(function(data) {
       ...
     });